stvtortora/TaskBunny/README.md

 ## Maintaining State

-Since the app features a multi-stage form, data from previous stages of the form would be lost from the currentTask slice without a way to preserve Redux state when the page reloads.
-This is a problem because the backend relies on currentTask for it's parameters, and it expects it's parameters to always contain the same type of information.
+Since the app features a multi-stage form, data from previous stages of the form would be lost from the `currentTask` slice without a way to preserve Redux state when the page reloads.
+This is a problem because the backend relies on `currentTask` for it's parameters, and it expects it's parameters to always contain the same type of information.
 To address this, I used local storage.
-Every time state changes, the store's subscribe method ensures that local storage is updated with the most current version of currentTask.
-I also preloaded the contents of local storage into the my Redux state to retrieve the data needed for currentTask whenever the page reloads.
+Every time state changes, the store's `subscribe` method ensures that local storage is updated with the most current version of `currentTask`.
+I also preloaded the contents of local storage into the my Redux state to retrieve the data needed for `currentTask` whenever the page reloads.

 ``` javascript
 document.addEventListener('DOMContentLoaded', () => {